Oracle Eloqua Review—Company Viability

 - Eloqua has top of mind share and a leadership position, however, both factors are increasingly challenged and at risk.
-Eloqua's messaging is indistinguishable from several smaller competitors—causing the brand to lose relevance and degrade.
-Smaller competitors are acquiring customers at a feverish pace and may very well outpace Eloqua in the near term, passing Eloqua in total customer acquisitions, but probably not revenues.
+Oracle Eloqua's messaging is often indistinguishable from several smaller competitors—causing the brand to lose relevance and degrade.
+Smaller competitors are acquiring customers at a feverish pace and may very well outpace Oracle Eloqua in the near term, passing Eloqua in total customer acquisitions, but probably not revenues.

 Next - Eloqua Strengths and Weaknesses >>